nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

 Each :file:`pm.yml` file is preprocessed to resolve symbols from Kconfig and DTS.

-The following example shows a typical :file:`pm.yml` file.
+The following example is taken from the :file:`pm.yml` file for the :ref:`immutable_bootloader` provided with the  |NCS|.
 It includes :file:`autoconf.h` (which is generated by Kconfig) and uses a Kconfig variable to configure the size of the ``b0`` partition.

 .. code-block:: yaml